The all-new Hyundai Ioniq electric car has made its India debut at the 2018 Delhi Auto Expo.

 |Maximum||Rs 40 lakh|

-Since the vehicle will come as completely built up (CBU) unit, we expect it to be priced between Rs 35 lakh – Rs 40 lakh (ex-showroom).
+Since the vehicle will come as CKD unit, we expect it to be priced between Rs 35 lakh – Rs 40 lakh (ex-showroom).
 At this price, it will be a direct rival to Toyota Prius.

 The company says that “Hyundai designers concentrated on its future-focused character, fundamental to its appeal.
 A fluid exterior shape and natural air flow channels emphasize aerodynamic body lines and surface volumes.”

 Design inspiration for the Ioniq comes from Hyundai’s latest fluidic design philosophy.
 It comes with hatchback-like profile along with various other smart efficiency solutions help in offering a class-leading drag coefficient of 0.24.
 Design highlights include hexagonal grille, vertical C-shaped LED daytime running lights, low-beam LED headlamps and 16-inch alloy wheels.
+On sides, the sedan gets multi-spoke alloy wheels, smaller rear greenhouse area and strong belt-line that runs across the length to merge tail-lamp.
+The sloping roofline gives it a coupe-like profile.
+The rear looks sporty and carries a fastback-like styling.
+It features a sculpted bumper with black treatment and air-scoops.
+It comes with tailgate integrated spoiler and large green-house area.
 Also Read – 2017 Hyundai Verna Sedan Fully Revealed

-Dimensionally, the Ioniq electric is 4,470mm in length, 1,821mm in width and 1,450mm in height and has a wheelbase of 2,700mm.
-The electric car comes with a boot space of 350-litres, which can be further extended by up to 1,410-litre by folding rear seats.
+In terms of proportions, the Ioniq electric is 4,470mm, 1,821mm and 1,450mm in length, width and height, respectively.
+This model comes with a wheelbase of 2,700mm.
+It has a boot space of 350-litres, which can be further extended by up to 1,410-litre by folding rear seats.

 |Engine||28 kWh lithium-ion polymer battery|